zayne-kirkham/stat386-projects/_posts/2022-08-04-How-To-Use-R-Markdown-in-Jekyll.md

 ## How to

    The solution is deceptively simple.
-When you create an R Markdown or Quarto in Posit (R-Studio), you are only offered three selections for which file types your file can be rendered into.
+When you create an R Markdown in Posit (R-Studio), you are only offered three selections for which file types your file can be rendered into.
 These three options are HTML, PDF and Word.
 In reality, there are additional types, each with their own uses.
 The one we will focus on today is gfm, or Github